 The acceptance of payment from the customer for any course offered by Irish Motorcycle Training and/or receipt by Irish Motorcycle Training of a completed customer booking form will constitute the point at which this contract is entered into by Irish Motorcycle Training and the customer.
 Irish Motorcycle Training reserves the right to decline any booking at its discretion with no reason being required to be provided.

 Payment may be made by debit/credit card, cheque or PayPal (made payable to ‘Irish Motorcycle Training’) or cash.
-An additional fee may be levied for the use of debit or credit cards.
-This fee will reflect the additional third party costs incurred by Irish Motorcycle Training in processing such a transaction.

 Payment in full must be made before the commencement of any course unless otherwise agreed.
 Where Irish Motorcycle Training agrees for a deposit to be paid by the customer, the deposit will be non-refundable if a cancellation is made.